Demand for high-achiever visas fuels a pay-to-play industry for scientific research and accolades

 Low-quality scientific research produced for resume padding isn't an activity exclusive to visa applicants, according to researchers at Northwestern University and The University of Sydney.
 They found in a recent study that low-quality or plagiarized papers are increasingly published not only in predatory, pay-to-publish platforms, but reputable journals as well.

-They discovered that a small group of bad actors were hired as editors at reputable journals, allowing them to "accept for publication pretty much anything," said Luis Amarol, one of the study's authors.
+They discovered that a small group of bad actors were hired as editors at reputable journals, allowing them to "accept for publication pretty much anything," said Luis Amaral, one of the study's authors.

 "It's almost like a spy movie, right?
 You send a spy to infiltrate a place and that spy inside is actually betraying the organization," he said.